-Figure 5.
-Four Types of High School Career Guidance
+Figure 3-8 Four Types of High School Career Guidance

-Type I is the so-called Japanese high school graduates employment system centered on stable, trusting relations between schools and companies, and this can still be found at vocational schools in regions where the job market is still buoyant (Tokyo, Saitama, and Nagano).
+regions where the job market is still buoyant (Tokyo, Saitama, and Nagano).

 Type II is the model of career guidance observed at schools with comparatively large numbers of job finders that are located in regions where employment conditions are poor and there is a quite strong preference for working locally.
 Although in prefectures such as Hokkaido and Akita, for example, teachers described not screening internally for job openings in the prefecture due to the small number involved, the likelihood of traditional career guidance being maintained falls as the desire of students to remain in regions where employment conditions are poor increases, resulting in a "freer" career guidance model in comparison with traditional career guidance prescribed by practices to date.